kagg-design/notification-system/README.md

-# WordPress Plugin KAGG Notifications
+# WordPress Plugin Notification System

-KAGG Notifications plugin creates and maintains notification system for users on WordPress site.
+Notification System plugin creates and maintains notification system for users on WordPress site.

 ## Features

-KAGG Notifications plugin creates and maintains notification system for users on WordPress site.
+Notification System plugin creates and maintains notification system for users on WordPress site.

 Plugin has options page in the site console, with relevant buttons and controls.
 Please see screenshots.